Willmo3/NetLib/readme.md

 With this decoupling of system and environment comes a need for modular environmental modeling libraries.

-We present NetLib, a TLA+ library for modeling network communication.
+We present RobustNet, a TLA+ library for modeling network communication.
 We will support three standard network models:

 1. Synchronous
 2. Asynchronous
 3. Partially Synchronous

-NetLib encapsulates common network environmental assumptions in a modular way, enabling modelers to quickly evaluate robustness under varied conditions while evading tight coup
+RobustNet encapsulates common network environmental assumptions in a modular way, enabling modelers to quickly evaluate robustness under varied conditions while evading tight coup
 ling between system and environmental models.

 ## Design